-Última actualización de la página: 9 de agosto de 2022
+Última actualización de la página: 29 de noviembre de 2022

 Web3 has evolved into an ecosystem of L1 blockchains and L2 scaling solutions, each designed with unique capabilities and trade-offs.
 As the number of blockchains protocols increases, so does the demand to move assets across chains.
 To fulfill this demand, we need bridges.